27 things that have been compared to “Love Actually,” the Anne Hathaway of movies

 In the 13 years since its release, Love Actually has been called both “the greatest modern Christmas movie” and “a terrible dumpster fire.”
 To have strong opinions about this 2003 classic is inevitable; to profess neutrality unacceptable.

 Along with round-the-clock Christmas music and ever-sillier New Year’s glasses, Love Actually hot takes are a consistent harbinger of another year completed, and in this regard at least, 2016 did not disappoint.
-Love Actually inspired a Saturday Night Live skit, got us into the holiday spirit, and made us question one of its pivotal scenes.
+The movie inspired a Saturday Night Live skit, got us into the holiday spirit, and made us question one of its pivotal scenes.
 We ranked its plotlines, praised its soundtrack, and made our boyfriends watch it for the first time.
 We learned things we never knew, plus secrets we might not have known, and awful things we might have overlooked.
 We even broke it down into charts.

 So powerful is Love Actually’s cultural influence that the movie has inspired its own vocabulary of analogies: films, television shows, and even foodstuffs, that bring to mind the controversial Christmas flick.
 In no particular order, here is a list of Love Actually likenesses: